 You also may wish to define “essential vs. nonessential” travel to prevent unnecessary travel as well as specify acceptable reasons to travel (e.g., client-facing trips vs. internal trips).

-Travel requests/pretrip approvals
+Travel requests/pre-trip approvals

-In addition to encouraging employees to book with the company’s preferred airline carrier(s), implement rules to your travel expense policy on what kind of seat class employees can book.
+To keep costs down, you also can implement rules on what kind of cabin class employees can book.
 For instance, what circumstances, if any, can a traveler book business class?
 Does this extend to all business travelers or just your top executives?
 And when can travelers book premier economy over economy?

 If offering rail as an option, spell out when employees may book business class vs. coach or express vs. regional.

-Per diem Business Expenses
+Per diem expenses